Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Results and discussion

-The electrical properties of the buried heterojunction are characterized by magnetotransport measurements of the H-FET at a temperature of $60~\mathrm{mK}$, using four-probe low-frequency lock-in techniques.
+The electrical properties of the buried Ge/$\varepsilon$-SiGe heterojunction are characterized by magnetotransport measurements of the H-FET at a temperature of $60~\mathrm{mK}$, using four-terminal low-frequency lock-in techniques.
 Applying a negative gate voltage $V_{\mathrm{g}}$ forms a 2DHG in accumulation mode with a tunable carrier density $p$.
-The observed linear $p$-$V_{\mathrm{g}}$ relationship in Fig.~\ref{fig:two}(a) (black curve) confirms a capacitively induced channel and excludes charge tunnelling towards the surface.
-From the fit (dashed red line) we estimate a capacitance per unit area $C$ of $112.87(1)~\mathrm{nF/cm^2}$, in agreement with strained Ge quantum wells with similar barrier and dielectric thicknesses \cite{lodari_low_2021}, indicating the 2DHG is formed at the buried heterojunction.
-Furthermore, we measure a minimum density of $2.6 \times 10^{10} ~\mathrm{cm^{-2}}$, on par with strained Ge quantum wells used for large spin qubit arrays \cite{lodari_low_2021,stehouwer2023germanium}, hinting at a very low disorder channel.
+In the Supporting Information we show the two-terminal turn-on curve of the H-FET, measuring the source-drain current as a function of $V_{\mathrm{g}}$.
+The observed linear $p$-$V_{\mathrm{g}}$ relationship in Fig.~\ref{fig:two}(a) (black curve) confirms a capacitively induced channel and excludes charge tunnelling into the SiGe LH states or towards the surface \cite{su_effects_2017}.
+However, applying increasingly negative gate voltages above a density of $8.0 \times 10^{10} ~\mathrm{cm^{-2}}$ causes a shift in the device characteristics due to charge trapping within the dielectric or at the semiconductor-dielectric interface \cite{lodari_lightly_2022, massai_impact_2024}, screening the further charge accumulation at the buried interface.
+From the fit (dashed red line) we estimate a capacitance per unit area $C$ of $112.87(1)~\mathrm{nF/cm^2}$, in agreement with $\varepsilon$-Ge quantum wells with similar barrier and dielectric thicknesses \cite{lodari_low_2021}, indicating the 2DHG is formed at the buried heterojunction.
+Furthermore, we measure a minimum Hall density of $2.6 \times 10^{10} ~\mathrm{cm^{-2}}$, on par with $\varepsilon$-Ge quantum wells used for large spin qubit arrays \cite{lodari_low_2021,stehouwer2023germanium}, hinting at a very low disorder channel.